2024 Best General Family & Consumer Sciences Schools in the Plains States Region

 General Family & Consumer Sciences isn't the most popular major in the world, but it's not the least popular either.
 To be more precise it ranks #168 in popularity out of 395 majors in the country.
 So, it might take a little more work to find colleges and universities that offer the degree program.

 College Factual looked at 5 colleges and universities when compiling its 2024 Best General Family & Consumer Sciences Schools in the Plains States Region ranking.
-Combined, these schools handed out 201 degrees in general family & consumer sciences to qualified students.
+When you put them all together, these colleges and universities awarded 177 degrees in general family & consumer sciences during the 2021-2022 academic year.

 Choosing a Great General Family & Consumer Sciences School